carolinecorr/stat362-final-project-CorrKimGonzalezFlores/README.md

 ##### Relevant notebooks and files:
 - data_perperation.ipynb: *Optional* - isolated notebook for data import from TensorFlow and necessary data preperation.Also included in each notebook, but listed separately for EDA/inspection if needed.
 - densenet121_model_CarolineCorr: Caroline's pre-trained model script; only best combinations of augmentation/callbacks/model architecture kept; can be run concurrently with other pre-trained model scripts
-- huggingface_VIT_HaileeKim:
+- huggingface_VIT_HaileeKim: Hailee's pre-trained model script; incorporates a pre-trained Google Vision Transformer (ViT) model sourced directly from HuggingFace
-- Resnet50_model_lesliegonzalez_floresipynb.ipynb: Leslie's pre-trained model notebook; attempts made with custom head before data augmentatio, with attempted data augmentation, and then transfer learning using best data augmentation technqiues can be seen.
-Each model run has accompanying accurary and loss learning curves, and confusion matrix for how each of the 20 classes performed.
+- Resnet50_model_lesliegonzalez_floresipynb.ipynb: Leslie's pre-trained model script; attempts made with custom head before data augumentation, with attempted data augmentation, and then transfer learning using best data augmentation techniques can be seen.
+Each model run has accompanying accuracy and loss learning curves, and confusion matrix for how each of the 20 classes performed.
 ##### Steps for Setting Up Enviornment:
 1. Clone this repository
  ```